 - Comparison of content with other available formats

 - Ease of access

 - Hardware requirements

 - Networking capabilities

 Cary Library is a member of the Minuteman Library Network, whose community of 36 public and 5 academic libraries offers additional depth and variety of collections to which Cary Library users have access.
 Selection of materials for the Cary Library collection is done with an eye to the special strengths and the immediate availability of these other library collections.
 In the case of expensive electronic collections, group cooperative purchasing allows economically feasible access to these products for all member libraries and their users.

-The library welcomes suggestions from the community.
-A suggestion for purchase procedure enables users to request that a particular item or subject be purchased by the library.
-All suggestions for purchase are evaluated using the same selections criteria as for other materials and are not automatically added to the collection.
+The library welcomes suggestions from the community via our Purchase Suggestion form.
+All suggestions for purchase are evaluated using the same selection criteria as for other materials and are not automatically added to the collection.
 Those not purchased are acquired for library users by interlibrary loan wherever possible.
-A Purchase Suggestion form is available.

 The library does not accept materials that are not outright gifts.
-Materials donated to the library are received with the understanding that they are subject to the same selection, evaluation and disposal criteria as material acquired for purchase.
-In most cases, the library cannot guarantee the permanence of a gift in the collection.
+Our Materials Donation Policy states that materials donated to the library are received with the understanding that they are subject to the same selection, evaluation and disposal criteria as material acquired for purchase.
+In most cases, the library cannot guarantee the permanence of an item donated to the collection.
 Items not added to library collections may be sold, transferred to other libraries, donated to other nonprofit organizations, or recycled.
 Items of extreme value or historic significance are handled on an individual basis.

 Systematic de-selection of materials from the collection is a necessary adjunct to selection.
 Before being withdrawn, items are considered in accordance with the following guidelines (listed in alphabetical order):